TerraBite147/higher-or-lower/README.md

               -   ![#000000](https://placehold.it/150x40/000000/FFFFFF?text=000000) was used for the text and footer

       -   The colours were inspired by a [deck of cards](https://en.wikipedia.org/wiki/Playing_card#/media/File:AcetoFive.JPG).
+          -   The colours are unmistakably associated with cards and the game of cards.
+          -   Simple and easy to read.
+          -   Recognizable and memorable.
       -   This colour scheme was used to keep the site simple and easy to use.
   -   #### Typography
   -   The [Saira Condensed](https://fonts.google.com/specimen/Saira+Condensed?query=saira) font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Saira Condensed is a clean font used frequently in programming, so it is both attractive and appropriate.